 - Trauma Recovery Project

 - Critical Conversations

 - Sex Trading, Trafficking and Community Well-Being Initiative

 The ongoing Sex Trading, Trafficking and Community Well-Being Initiative is an academic research collaborative.
 UROC Director of Research Lauren Martin is promoting the Initiative through local, individual, government, and corporate partnerships.
 The focus of the research is both national and with a special focus on North Minneapolis.

 Already, the work of the Initiative has led to policy and legislative changes at the local and state levels.

 Projects and reports within the Initiative include:

 Georgia State Law professor Jonathan Todres is leading expert on human trafficking, in particular human rights and public health approaches to the issue.
-Todres teamed recently with Dr. Angela Diaz, Director of the Mount Sinai Adolescent Health Center, to research and publish a new book titled “Preventing Child Trafficking: A Public Health Approach” (also available through major distributors including Amazon and Barnes & Noble).
+Todres teamed with Dr. Angela Diaz, Director of the Mount Sinai Adolescent Health Center, to research and publish a new book titled "Preventing Child Trafficking: A Public Health Approach" (also available through major distributors including Amazon).